wellesley-cs230/wellesley-cs230.github.io/hw1.md

 -->
 Your Gradescope submission should contain the following:

-1. Uour `FunLoops.java` source file
+1. Your `FunLoops.java` source file
 2. Your `FunLoopsTest.txt` text file